-When your back hurts it’s hard to think of anything other than immediate pain relief.
+When your back hurts, it’s hard to think of anything other than immediate pain relief.
 So maybe you ice it, take a tablet or two of ibuprofen, give it some rest and that may do the trick – for now.

-If you’re struggling with chronic back pain, you want immediate and lasting pain relief.
-The most effective approach to relieving pain is one that mixes back pain home remedies with targeted treatments.
+If you’re struggling with chronic back pain, you want immediate and lasting relief.
+The most effective approach to relieving pain is one that mixes home remedies with targeted treatments.
 We’ll tell you about the types of back pain, effective back pain treatments and how to know if you need to speak with a doctor.

-What are the types of back pain?
+Identifying the types of back pain

-Chronic back pain lasts for longer than six weeks.
+• Chronic back pain lasts for longer than six weeks.
 You might not know what caused the pain, and the back pain might come on slowly over the course of several weeks.
 Chronic back pain often needs treatment in order for it to heal.

 There are many common causes of back pain, including muscle deconditioning, improper posture, muscle overuse, injury, aging and genetics.
 And in most cases, chronic back pain isn’t caused by a single event.
 It’s most likely a combination of many causes that contribute to the pain.